turbot/steampipe-docs/docs/reference/env-vars/steampipe_max_parallel.md

 ---

 # STEAMPIPE_MAX_PARALLEL
-Set the maximum number of parallel executions.
-When running `steampipe check`, Steampipe will attempt to run up to this many controls in parallel.
+Set the maximum number of database connections to open.
+Steampipe will attempt to run up to this many queries in parallel.
 This is essentially a connection pool size - Steampipe will open a database connection for each parallel instance.
-The default is 5.
+The default is 10.

 ## Usage
 ```bash